Newly Single Kendall Jenner Sunbathes In Ultra-Tiny Bikini With Kourtney Kardashian’s Ex

 Something about the Kardashian-Jenners keeps the circle small.
 On May 22, Page Six reported Kendall Jenner’s relationship with basketball player Ben Simmons as over.
 The supermodel was first linked to her now-ex in March of last year.
 Newly-single (and seemingly ready to mingle), Kendall has been spotted hanging with Kourtney Kardashian’s ex Luka Sabbat, per The Daily Mail’s May 23 report.

 The newspaper reported the 23-year-old as showing “little sign of heartache” as she lounged in the sun with Sabbat, aged 21.
-Photos obtained by Splash News showed the Keeping Up With The Kardashians star soaking up the sun in the French resort town of Cannes.
-Kendall’s blue-and-white polka-dot bikini was ultra-tiny, although this model comes with skimpy swimwear as her trademark.
+Photos obtained by Splash News showed the Keeping Up With the Kardashians star soaking up the sun in the French resort town of Cannes.
+Kendall’s blue-and-white polka-dot bikini was ultra-tiny, although this model uses skimpy swimwear as her trademark.
 Smiling and laughing with Sabbat, Kendall appeared carefree and happy.

 Media scrutiny regarding Jenner and Simmons has been constant.
 The latest on the situation comes courtesy of a People source.